Digital Video Articles, Tutorials, Guides & Q & A

 Why It’s Rare for Smart TV to Be Attacked By a Virus

-Unlike computer viruses and malware, it’s a tough task to create a virus for a smart TV.
+Unlike computer viruses and malware, creating a virus for a smart TV is a tough task.

-This is because the mini-computer system in your Smart TV is built in such a way that it’s virus-unfriendly.
+This is because the mini-computer system in your Smart TV is built so that it’s virus-unfriendly.

 So, virus or malware writers will find it tough to create a virus that can infect your smart TV.